Consumers need to know what is in the food that they eat, particularly packaged items.

 The rules for country of origin marking can be complex if the food sources ingredients are from more than one country.

 If you are not sure what country you should mark your food as being from, then you should contact the Environmental Health Office for advice.

-They will be able to explain to you what percentage of ingredients, or type of ingredients, must come from Australia so that you can use the "product of Australia" labelling, for example.
+They will be able to explain to you what percentage of ingredients, or type of ingredients, must come from Australia so that you can use the new "Product of Australia" labelling.

 National Food Standards